My shopping habbits have with out a doubt changed.

 My favorite store used to be Metropark and now shifted to Forever 21

-Well considering how broke I’ve been I haven’t been doing much shopping…and when I do it’s at the thrift store…Really before about 60% of my clothing/accessory purchases were from the thrift store anyway, but now it’s up to about 85% Especially since Im an unemployed art student…wah wah waaaaah. lolposted almost 6 years ago
+Well considering how broke I’ve been I haven’t been doing much shopping…and when I do it’s at the thrift store…Really before about 60% of my clothing/accessory purchases were from the thrift store anyway, but now it’s up to about 85% Especially since Im an unemployed art student…wah wah waaaaah. lolposted about 6 years ago

 i still shop like theres no tomoro…

 our prime minister sent out our stimulus packages…

 first i got $1000 and then probably 2 months ago i got another $950…(its all in Australian dollars btw)…

 but all that money has seemed to disappear…some ppl think i need to see someone about my bad shopping habits….i think i agree with them

 I don’t spend as much as I used to.
 I have way too much clothes and I’m lazy to wear them.
 Lately, I’ve been concentrating on buying pieces that I need that complete my wardrobe.
 I haven’t been shopping for a week or two… Well I’m on a shopping ban till June 19th.